SUSE/kubernetes-charts-suse-com/stable/log-agent-rsyslog/README.md

 ## Uninstalling the Chart

-To uninstall/delete the  log-agent-rsyslog` deployment:
+To uninstall/delete the `my-release` deployment:

 ```bash
 $ helm delete log-agent-rsyslog --purge